 \section{Thin-shell formulation and discretisation}

 This section provides a brief review of the Kirchhoff-Love thin-shell equations and their discretisation with manifold-based basis functions.
-In addition, the boundary and crease constraints used in the presented numerical examples are introduced.
+Also, the boundary and crease constraints used in the presented numerical examples are introduced.
 Further details of our specific Kirchhoff-Love implementation may be found in~\cite{Cirak:2001aa, Cirak:2011aa, Ciarlet:2005aa}.

 We denote the reference and deformed mid-surfaces of the shell with~$\Omega_0$ and~$\Omega$, respectively, and the corresponding boundaries with~$\Gamma_0=\partial \Omega_0$ and~$\Gamma = \partial \Omega$.
 Any configuration of the shell is assumed to be defined as